mulle-objc/mulle-objc-compat/README.md

 This library maps
 [Apple runtime](https://developer.apple.com/documentation/objectivec/objective_c_runtime?language=objc)
-functions to their mulle-objc counterparts.
+functions to their [mulle-objc](//mulle-objc.github.io) counterparts.
-This makes porting of existing programs that use runtime functions easier.
+This makes porting of existing programs that use Apple runtime functions easier.

 ## Limitations

-* This library is mostly NOT thread-safe.
+* This library hasn't been scrutinized for thread-safety.
 * Some functionality is missing that mulle-objc does not support.
-E.g. like weak variables.
+E.g. "weak variables".
-* Message sending via `objc_msgSend` and friends can only service selectors that take one integer or pointer/object parameter
+* Message sending via `objc_msgSend` uses the mulle-objc MetaABI and therefore is only compatible in the case, where there is only one pointer sized parameter and a pointer sized return value.

-## Register unknown selectors before using class_addMethod and class_replaceMethod
+### Register unknown selectors before using class_addMethod and class_replaceMethod

 The use of `@selector( undefinedByAll)` does not give the runtime enough information to produce proper methods.
 Therefore you must `sel_registerName` before usage.

-## Dealing with `objc_msgSend`
+### Dealing with `objc_msgSend`

 It is fairly conventional to write various `objc_msgSend0`, `objc_msgSend1`, `objc_msgSend2` functions that deal with varying parameters